deepakpurti/Fall-Detection-via-Webcam/README.md

 An e-mail alert would be send to user after fall detection.

 ## Modification
-To edit sender and receiver's email addresses, modify 'sendemail.m' .
+To edit sender's and receiver's email addresses, modify 'sendemail.m' .

 ## Reference Paper
 Caroline Rougier, Jean Meunier, Alain St-Arnaud, Jacqueline Rousseau ; “Fall Detection from Human Shape and Motion History Using Video Surveillance”; 21st International Conference on Advanced Information Networking and Applications Workshops (AINAW’07), 2007.